cupofjoakim/Dayviews-Scraper/README.md

 ## Known issues
 * The script gives a typeerror on some pageloads when evaluating a third party ad script.
 * The script sometimes mistake a facebook (or casumo) js-url for the actual image we want.
 No worries - the script will try again.
+* Special characters (Å, Ä, Ö) is not yet supported.
+This is prioritized.